 Choosing between traditional and trenchless sewer line repair comes down to understanding the trade-offs.
 Each method has its own set of benefits and drawbacks related to cost, time, and the impact on your property.
 Thinking through these points will help you have a more productive conversation with your plumber and make a decision that feels right for your home and budget.
 Let’s look at what you can expect from both approaches.

-Pros and Cons of Traditional Excavation
+Traditional Repair: The Pros and Cons

 Traditional excavation is the method most people picture when they think of pipe repair.
 It’s a proven technique that gives plumbers direct, hands-on access to the damaged pipe.
 This allows for a clear assessment of the problem and a straightforward repair.